Cardinal-Cryptography/common-amm/scripts/commonfarms-cli/README.md

     start               schedule a start of an existing farm stop                stop an existing farm
-    withdraw            withdraw to the admin account all available balance of given token add_reward_token    add a new reward token to an existing farm increase_allowance  increase allowance for the farm to spend TOKEN
+    withdraw            withdraw to the admin account all available balance of given token add-reward-token    add a new reward token to an existing farm increase-allowance  increase allowance for the farm to spend TOKEN

 options:
   -h, --help            show this help message and exit